jserrats/tfm/root_detection/root.md

 # Root

+The root account in a linux environment is the administrator of the device, and has all the permissions.
+Commercial Android smartphones usually don't allow access easily to this account, since it can be a security risk for the user, as a malicious application could escalate privileges, break the application sandbox and obtain full control of all the information stored and control all the processes running in the phone.

 There are several ways to detect root in an Android device.
 Most of them are implemented in <https://github.com/scottyab/rootbeer>, an open source library mentioned in OWASP's MSTG.
 We'll base our evasion techniques on the controls implemented in this library.

 ## Root environment